bad fuel pressure regulator symptoms

-This is because when the diaphragm is broken, fuel passes through it all the way through the vacuum line and ultimately reaches the intake manifold.
+This is because when the fuel pressure regulator diaphragm is broken, fuel passes through it all the way through to the vacuum line and ultimately reaches the intake manifold.

-The most common symptoms of a bad fuel pressure regulator are:
+Here are some of the most common signs of a bad fuel pressure regulator.

-Expect the CEL to light after a few driving cycles if your car has a bad fuel pressure regulator.
+You can also expect the check engine light to start flashing after a few driving cycles if your car has a bad fuel pressure regulator.
 This is due to the rich mixture condition caused by the bad fuel pressure regulator.